Skip to main content

 When using a dedicated deployment, it is important to optimize the client-side HTTP connection pooling for maximum performance.
-We recommend using our Python SDK as it has good defaults for connection pooling and utilizes aiohttp for optimal performance with Python’s asyncio library.
+We recommend using our Python SDK as it has good defaults for connection pooling and utilizes httpx for optimal performance with Python’s asyncio library.
 It also includes retry logic for handling 429 errors that Fireworks returns when the server is overloaded.
-We have run benchmarks that demonstrate the performance benefits.

 General optimization recommendations